longfei-ma/GRASP/README.md

 ## Citation

 Please cite our paper if you find it helpful.
+Thank you!
 ```
 @inproceedings{ma2024grasp,
  title = {Revisiting Score Propagation in Graph Out-of-Distribution Detection},